Redwood LIFE

 Further increase Redwood City cost of living

-Bringing an addition of 7,000 to 13,0800 employees will further increase housing and living costs in Redwood City and surrounding cities.
-Per Payscale.com, Redwood City's cost of living is already 91% higher than the national average.
+Bringing an addition of 7,000 to 13,000 employees will further increase housing and living costs in Redwood City and surrounding cities.

 Safety Hazard

-Redwood LIFE adds more safety hazard to Redwood Shores with an additional of more than 7,000 employees to be evacuated with only two exit roads in case of an earthquake.
+Redwood LIFE adds more safety hazard to Redwood Shores with an addition of more than 7,000 employees to be evacuated with only two exit roads in case of an earthquake.